-Broadly, the first bucket is “skill acquisition” reading: management, digital marketing, customer service, etc. The latter bucket is ongoing (never-ending) “liberal arts” education: philosophy, psychology, biographies, etc.
+Broadly, the first bucket is “skill acquisition/vocational” reading: management, digital marketing, customer service, etc. The latter bucket is ongoing “liberal arts” education: philosophy, psychology, biographies, etc.

-As an example, at the time of this writing, I’ve been reading John R. DiJulius III’s excellent customer service book, Secret Service.
-I’ve been taking lots of notes on potential action steps to improve customer service at MFF and BFU.
+As an example, at the time of the original edition of this article, I was reading John R. DiJulius III’s excellent customer service book, Secret Service.
+While reading this “vocational” book, I was taking lots of notes on potential action steps to improve customer service at MFF and BFU.

-Concurrently, I’ve been listening to Steven Pinker’s newest book, Enlightenment Now: The Case for Reason, Science, Humanism, and Progress.
-This book falls squarely into the domain of social philosophy.
+Concurrently, I was listening to Steven Pinker’s book, Enlightenment Now: The Case for Reason, Science, Humanism, and Progress.
+This book falls squarely into the domain of “liberal arts” and social philosophy.
 It’s not going to (directly) provide takeaways for our phone scripts at Mark Fisher Fitness.
 But it’s challenging me to think deeply about what it means to be a human.
-This makes my brain more fertile for right-brain associations that could lead to great ideas; specifically, how best to personally and professionally support social progress.
+This makes my brain more fertile for right-brain associations that could lead to great ideas.

-To be clear, I don’t balance my “skill acquisition” reading with my “liberal arts” reading on a strict one-to-one ratio; rather, I use it as a general guideline.
+To be clear, I don’t balance my “vocational” reading with my “liberal arts” reading on a strict one-to-one ratio; rather, I use it as a general guideline.

 Some other thoughts on WHAT To Read:

-- One out of every ten to fifteen books is a re-read.
+- As mentioned, I do a fair amount of re-reading.
+I have no real algorithm here, but I’d estimate about 1 out of every 15-20 books are a re-read.
 There are a handful of books I’ve read five times or more.
 This allows me to balance breadth with depth.

 - At any given moment, I have an educational focus derived from my most recent quarterly goal-setting exercise.
 Examples have included management, public speaking, and writing.
 Once I’ve decided to go deep on a topic, I will read aggressively on the subject.
 To see how I approach goal-setting, check out this article HERE.
 For my thoughts on leveraging strengths vs. mitigating weaknesses, check out this article HERE.